mwarning/meshnet-lab/results/README.md

 * bmx7 (v7.1.1 / 21.07.2019 / 91d6651ccb5a)
 * cjdns (v20.5)

+Note:
-Note: I was not able to get bmx7 working in the test setup.
+* I was not able to get bmx7 working in the test setup.
 As such, please ignore any bmx7 results for now!
+* The test code might have been changed, use a matching meshnet-lab source code revision for result recreation.

 ## Topologies